 Safer, more precise, easier to consult and share.

-Thanks to this new standard, laboratories, clinics and research centers can finally write, read and share data using a mutual syntax.
-The intuitiveness, the reliability and the reproducibility of this technology takes personal genomics to the next level
+Thanks to this new standard, laboratories, clinics, and research centers can finally write, read and share data using a mutual syntax.
+The intuitiveness, reliability, and reproducibility of this technology takes personal genomics to the next level.

 Advanced Genomic Analysis

 GenomSys is widening the reach of advanced genomic analysis, the basis for any precision medicine application.

 Since the development of NGS technologies (Next Generation Sequencing), the cost of genome sequencing has been dramatically decreasing and continues to do so at a faster pace than microprocessors’ Moore’s Law.
 The past few years have hence seen the development of several methodologies and software to analyze the resulting data, however in proprietary formats, requiring transcoding to be processed and often with complex parametrization requirements and control panels.

 GenomSys is further developing such tools to work directly with data in MPEG-G format, reducing pre-processing requirements, increasing efficiency and worldwide applicability.
 The resulting pipelines will also feature user friendly dashboards for parametrization and usage, and can be optimized to run in mobile environments, i.e., on everyone’s individual smartphone